getsolus/eopkg/man/eopkg.1.md

 ## COPYRIGHT

- * Copyright © 2018 Ikey Doherty, License: CC-BY-SA-3.0
+ * This documentation is Copyright © 2018 Ikey Doherty, License: CC-BY-SA-3.0

 ## SEE ALSO